EVERYTHING YOU NEED TO KNOW ABOUT:

 WHAT MATERIALS ARE YOU PUTTING ON MY ROOF?

-This is not an exhaustive list of the products used on residential re-roofs.
+This is not an exhaustive list of the products used on flat re-roofs.
 Rather, these are the most popular options.
 Feel free to click on one of the arrows to visit their website and browse their different products/colors.
 Additionally, we've attached a sample product sheet so you can see all the specifications of these sample products.
 This gives you an idea of what typically gets installed on a roof.

 IS YOUR ROOF UP TO CODE?

-While ensuring that every detail of every section of work that goes into installing your new shingle roof is legal is a hassle, it's well worth it.
+While ensuring that every detail of every section of work that goes into installing your new metal roof is legal is a hassle, it's well worth it.
 There's tremendous peace of mind behind knowing that everything about your roof and the contractor behind it is legal and operating above board.

 Every major county in Florida has their own rules and regulations regarding roof work, so be sure to check in with your municipality to see what the specific restrictions/regulations may be, but, in a nutshell, a roofing contractor must be licensed, insured, have worker's compensation and install all materials according to the Florida Building Code and the installation approval method by the County.